|

 23. discrimination

-unfair treatment of a person or group on the basis of prejudice
+unfair treatment of a person or group based on prejudice

 24. duty